Photo credit: Rose Photography

 The beach is a public space.
-While you can politely always ask sun bathers to move, they have the right to not budge.
+While you can politely ask sun bathers to move, they have the right to not budge.
 Think of the normal activity that you see on a beach: volleyball, soccer, Frisbee, football, horseshoes, bocce ball, bonfires, BBQs, etc. This activity is not going to cease because it’s your wedding day.
 Location is going to be the key here.
 Choose a remote part of the beach where you can lessen the chance of a passerby.
 Know what is happening around town and in the travel industry as a whole.
 Don’t plan a beach wedding around spring break, in peak summer months, or any of the holidays.
 Check our event calendar for other large events that could create a conflict with your wedding such as surf contests or large sporting events.
-Be prepared and give your guests directions and detailed parking information so they’re not caught off guard.
-Note: Most Southern California beaches, including Oceanside, do not grant permits for beach weddings in the summer during peak tourist season.
-See below on if your event requires a permit in Oceanside.
+Give your guests directions and detailed parking information or arrange for a shuttle service or Uber/Lyft credits.

 It’s usually a little cooler at the beach thanks to our coastal breezes.
 This is great when you’re trying to escape the heat, but it’s not always convenient when it comes to weddings.
 Consider having your hair in a tight up-do to keep it firmly in place and maybe forego the veil as well.
 The bridesmaid’s dresses shouldn’t be in danger of being blown upward either.
 As far as your décor goes, keep it simple and secure.
 Too much draping could catch the wind and blow over your arch.
 Plan to hand out programs or anything that could blow away to keep the beaches clear of unwanted trash and debris.